jsafrane/scratch/csi-inline-volumes.md

 }
 ```

-The only difference between `CSIVolumeSource` (in-lined in a pod) and `CSIPersistentVolumeSource` are secrets.
+The only difference between `CSIVolumeSource` (in-lined in a pod) and `CSIPersistentVolumeSource` (in PV) are secrets.
 All secret references in in-line volumes can refer only to secrets in the same namespace where the pod is running.
 This is common in all other volume sources that refer to secrets, incl.
 Flex.

-We assume that vast majority of in-line volumes won't need
+We assume that vast majority of in-line volumes won't need any secrets, as that was the same case in Flex volume.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMzg3OTcwMiw2NTU3NzE4MTMsLTUxNj
+eyJoaXN0b3J5IjpbMTk5OTMwMDk4LDY1NTc3MTgxMywtNTE2Nz
-cwNjY1MF19
+A2NjUwXX0=
 -->